 Exploration for and extraction of minerals in the Russian Federation is governed by the Subsoil Law, the Licensing Regulations and the Precious Metals Law.
 Given the fact that the legislative scheme and the regulatory bodies governing this scheme are of relatively recent origin, the law has been subject to varying interpretations and inconsistent application.
 Therefore, it can be difficult to determine with certainty in any given instance the exact nature of legal rights possessed by persons using the subsoil.
 Further, the Subsoil Law and other subordinate legislation contemplate certain internal procedures to be carried out by the state bodies in the course of the issuance of a subsoil license.
 While under the laws of developed countries, the granting of subsoil rights by state bodies deem such rights to be validly issued, in Russia a violation of such requirements committed by the state body may affect a subsoil user whose license may be attacked by a prosecutor's office or other relevant state body for non-compliance during the issuance or other internal process.
+Since these are internal procedures to be carried out by the state bodies during the issuance or other internal process.
 Since these are internal procedures to be carried out by the state bodies, in practice it is very difficult, if possible at all, to review whether all of them were duly complied with.
+While under Russian law a subsoil user, who is deprived of its right to use subsoil as a result of illegal actions of subsoil authorities, may be entitled to claim compensation for damages (including lost profits) from such authorities, such right would be very difficult to enforce in practice.